-The Compensation Committee may grant Performance Awards (PRSUs) under the 2007 Plan, which may be denominated as a number of shares of Common Stock or a specified number of other awards (or a combination of both).
+The Compensation Committee may grant Performance Awards ("PRSUs") under the 2007 Plan, which may be denominated as a number of shares of Common Stock or a specified number of other awards (or a combination of both).
 Generally, Performance Awards require satisfaction of pre-established Performance Goals (as defined in the following sentence).
-The potential performance metrics include: cash flow;
+The potential performance metrics include:

-earnings (including gross margin, earnings before interest and taxes, earnings before taxes, earnings before interest, taxes, depreciation, amortization and charges for stock-based compensation, earnings before interest, taxes, depreciation and amortization, and net earnings); earnings per share; growth in earnings or earnings per share; stock price; return on equity or average stockholder equity; total stockholder return or growth in total stockholder return either directly or in relation to a comparative group; return on capital; return on assets or net assets; revenue, growth in revenue or return on operating profit; regulatory filings; regulatory approvals, litigation and regulatory resolution goals; other operational, regulatory or departmental objectives; budget comparisons; growth in stockholder value relative to established indexes, or another peer group or peer group index; development and implementation of strategic plans and/or organizational restructuring goals; development and implementation of risk and crisis management programs; improvement in workforce diversity; compliance requirements and compliance relief; safety goals; required to determine economic value added performance measures); measures of customer satisfaction, employee satisfaction or staff development or marketing collaborations, formations of joint ventures or partnerships or the completion of other similar transactions intended to enhance the Company's revenue or profitability or enhance its customer base; and/or merger and acquisitions (each, a "Performance Goal" and collectively the "Performance Goals").
-Such Performance Goals may be described in terms of Company-wide objectives on objectives that are related to the performance of the individual grantee or any subsidiary, division, department or function within the Company and may be measured on an absolute or relative basis.
+cash flow; earnings (including gross margin, earnings before interest and taxes, earnings before taxes, earnings before interest, taxes, depreciation, amortization and charges for stock-based compensation, earnings before interest, taxes, depreciation and amortization, and net earnings); earnings per share; growth in earnings or earnings per share; stock price; return on equity or average stockholder equity; total stockholder return or growth in total stockholder return either directly or in relation to a comparative group; return on capital; return on assets or net assets; revenue, growth in revenue or return on sales; income or net income; operating income, net operating income or net operating income after tax; operating profit; operation and implementated objectives; budget comparisons; growth in stockholder value relative to established indexes, or another peer group or peer group index; development and implementation of strategic plans and/or organizational restructuring goals; development and implementation of strategic plans and/or organizational restructuring goals; development and implementation of strategic plans and/or organizational restructuring goals; development and implementation of strategic plans and/or organizational restructuring goals; development and implementation of strategic plans and/or organizational restructuring goals; development and implementation of strategic plans and/or organizational restructuring goals; development and implementation of strategic plans and/or organization or staff development; development or marketing collaborations, formations of joint ventures or partnerships or the completion of other similar transactions intended to enhance the Company's revenue or profitability or enhance its customer base; and/or merger and acquisitions (each, a "Performance Goal" and collectively the "Performance Goals").
+Such Performance Goals may be described in terms of Company-wide objectives or objectives that are related to the performance of the individual grantee or any subsid